Simulations of gravitational collapse in null coordinates IV: evolving through the event horizon, with an application to the spherical charged scalar field: Abstract

 \section{Abstract}

 We consider line elements of the form $-2G\,du\,(dx+B\,du) + R^2(...)$, where $(...)$ does not contain $dx$.
 Surfaces of constant $u$ are then null surfaces, and their affinely parameterised generators have tangent vector $G^{-1}\partial_x$.
 Considering $u$ as the time coordinate, we can evolve either $R$ or $G$, with the other one found by solving the Raychaudhuri equation along the null generators, or we can evolve both.
 This choice of {\em formulation} is independent from the remaining {\em gauge} choice $x\to x'(u,x,...)$ in the line element above, which is fixed incrementally by the choice of $B$.
-For example, we can evolve $G$, in order to be able to evolve through an event horizon, and use $B$ in to adapt the coordinates to type-II critical collapse.
+For example, we can evolve $G$, in order to be able to evolve through an event horizon, and use $B$ to adapt the coordinates to type-II critical collapse.
 As a demonstration of these ideas, we consider a charged scalar field in spherical symmetry.
-We consider two settings: a domain where the outgoing null cones of constant $u$ emanate from a regular centre $R=0$, and a domain where the outgoing null cones emanating from an ingoing-null boundary.
-We demonstrate convergence with resolution, within each formulation and between the three formulations in both settings.
+We consider two settings: a domain where the outgoing null cones emanate from a regular centre $R=0$, and a domain where they emanate from an ingoing-null boundary.
+In both settings, we demonstrate convergence with resolution, within each formulation and between the three formulations.
 As testbeds, we compute the critical exponents and periodic fine-structures of the black hole charge and mass scaling laws in a one-parameter family of charged regular initial data, and examples of perturbed extremal Reissner-Nordstr\"om solutions.